Last updated: May 1, 2023

 “When Jesus says, ‘Go to the ends of the earth,’ He’s not simply saying go to countries overseas, but He’s also talking about going into different people groups, different realms, different spheres and industries in society, and enacting His kingdom wherever you are,” Rob said.

 While still in Australia, he founded M.A.T.E.S. for Change, a non-profit organization that equips and challenges young, multi-cultural Australians to be active members of their communities.
-Rob is currently pursuing a Master of Divinity at Asbury Seminary and expects to graduate in 2023.
+After graduating with his M.Div. in 2023, Rob is full-time Professor of Business at Asbury University.

 Prepare for the Call